• Skip to primary navigation

 Pork is a cheaper meat option than beef and is often favored by me as an alternative due to the price.
 A pork roast versus a beef roast- pork comes out cheaper.

 Pork ribs versus beef ribs- comes out cheaper AND with more meat on the bones.
 Not to mention you can’t get good bacon from a cow.
+Instant Pot Beef Back Ribs are great but there's a bigger bang for your buck when you swap it for Baked BBQ Pork Spare Ribs.

-Chicken and turkey can also be used interchangeably in a lot of recipes.
+Chicken and turkey can also be used interchangeably in a LOT of recipes.

 You can even take a regular beef roast and cook it up like a prime rib for a simple Poor Mans Prime Rib dinner.